 My mother-in-law recently used this handy calculator to work out how her property had increased in value and the results were surprisingly healthy.
 So our plan looks really promising!

 Life has its ups and downs but it always has a way of working out as it should.
+The same applies to one’s own rental journey.
 Of course, you still have to do your homework and make the right choices.
 If you’re financially savvy, especially with a big purchase, like a property, then you’ll be making a sound investment that you can reap the benefits from in the future.